john-itcsolutions/cheirrs/README.md

 Run synaptic from Applications tile.

 Carefully mark all nvidia and cuda packages, and relevant kernel modules for your version as well as relevant nvidia/cuda libraries for installation.
 Then 'apply' to install.
 This is quite a laborious process.
 Try to be patient and careful.
 Pay attention to kernel versions, as the installer errors out with non-matching versions amongst software.
+Now, ensure you have a basic single-device-and-screen /etc/X11/xorg.conf file for NVIDIA to work with, and:

+`sudo nvidia-xconfig`

+IF YOU HAVE BEEN SUCCESSFUL, UPON REBOOT YOU WILL FIND THE FOLLOWING WORKS:

+`sudo reboot`

+(No need to use vesa again)

+`nvidia-smi`

+should produce a positive message.

 ________________________________________________________________